-For example, the stoichiometric air-fuel ratio for E25 calculated from equation 4=13.2186:1.
+For example, the stoichiometric air-fuel ratio for E25 calculated from equation 4 came out to be 13.2186:1.

 Using this new air fuel ratio of 13.22:1 for stoichiometric equilibrium, a new baseline AFR at wide open throttle (WOT) can be calculated.
-After a dyno sweep was made on a stock Rotax 600 SDI, the baseline AFR at WOT was found to be 12.5:1.
+The baseline AFR at WOT was found to be 12.5:1.
 To find the target AFR at WOT for E25, the following equation was used: